Zequez/logseq-vault/pages/Commitment.md

 		- Commitment emerges from the creation of inner structure
 			- Broadening of inner structure; broader sphere of responsibility
 				- Commitments exist within this
-				- Larger
-		- When I commit I
+		- When I commit I lose something
 			- I choose this; therefore I don't want this or that -